Ce1er/dotfiles/README.md

 # dotfiles

-WORK IN PROGRESS: setup instructions are incomplete
+WORK IN PROGRESS: setup instructions are incomplete and setup instructions already presented have not all been tested.

 All dependencies use names from arch linux's repositories (official and AUR).
 AUR dependencies are installed using yay, you can use a different AUR helper or install those packages manually if desired.